JustinMShea/wooldridge/README.md

 Economics students new to both Econometrics and **R** may find the tasks of learning both a bit daunting.
 However, if your text is **"Introductory Econometrics: A Modern Approach"** by Jeffrey M. Wooldridge, then you are in luck!

 The `wooldridge` data package aims to lighten the task by loading any data set from the text with a single command.
-The package contains documentation for each data set and all data has been efficiently compressed resulting in a total size that is **62.73%** of its original.
+The package contains documentation for all data and each set has been compressed resulting in a total size that is **62.73%** of its original.
 Just install the package, load it, and call the data set you need to work with.

-_**But wait...there's more!**_ Act now (or at anytime) and you will receive the  [`wooldridge-vignette`](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf)!:sparkles: The vignette illustrates examples provided in the text, offering a relevant introduction to getting started with R's econometric modelling syntax.
+_**But wait...there's more!**_ Act now and you will receive the  [`wooldridge-vignette`](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf)!:sparkles: The vignette illustrates solutions to examples from the text computed with **R**, offering a relevant introduction to getting started with econometric modelling syntax.
+In addition, the vignette provides references to helpful Econometric resources, such as Florian Hess's _Using R for Introductory Econometrics _.

-While the course companion site also provides publicly available data sets for EViews, Excel, MiniTab, and Stata commercial software products, **R** is an open source option.
-Furthermore, taking the step to use **R** while building a foundation in Econometrics, offers the curious student a gateway to accessing advanced topics available in the greater package ecosystem.
+While the course companion site also provides publicly available data sets for Eviews, Excel, MiniTab, and Stata commercial software, **R** is the open source option.
+Furthermore, using **R** while building a foundation in Econometrics, can become the first step in a student's longer journey toward using the most innovative new methods in statistical computing and handling larger, more modern data sets.

 **Note:** All data sets are from the 5th edition (Wooldridge 2013, `ISBN-13: 978-1-111-53104-1`), which is compatible with most other editions.